-Oversaw the development of contracts, procurement process, and budget reconciliations for the $8 million dollar program budget.
+Oversaw the development of contracts, procurement process, and budget reconciliations for the program’s $8 million dollar budget.

-Assisted the AIC Program Manager to monthly program data.
+Assisted the AIC Program Manager to collect monthly program data.

-Co-facilitated the panel review process, including the adjudication process.
+Co-facilitated the Request for Proposals panel review process, including the adjudication process.

 Represented the California Arts Council at conferences and prison site visits.